ulfschneider/afova/README.md

 ### The afova object

 When creating the afova object by calling `afova()`, all forms described by the selector are traversed and the default browser validation of those forms is deactivated. afova will take over form validation for those forms during form submit.

-The `clear()` is required in situations where you have to clear event listeners and CSS class assignments introduced by afova.
+The `clear()` can be used in situations where you have to remove event listeners and CSS class assignments introduced by afova.

 ## Settings